Outcome

 Linear payout

-When pointing LSP contract to Linear FPL the recipients of KPI options (long tokens) would be able to claim:
+When pointing LSP contract to the recipients of KPI options (long tokens) would be able to claim:

 • nothing when lower bound of target metric threshold (set in lowerBound parameter to FPL) is not met;